Disappearance of Marvin Clark: Subsequent developments

-In 2011, Dr. Niki Vance of the Oregon state medical examiner's office revisited Clark's missing person file, and forensic pathologists were able to retrieve sufficient DNA from the skeletal remains of the John Doe, which had remained in storage since its 1986 discovery.
-In a 2014 article published by The Oregonian, it was stated that the medical examiners were unable to locate maternal descendants of Clark in order to make a positive identification.
-"They're looking for a maternal link," said Vance.
+In 2011, Dr. Niki Vance of the Oregon state medical examiner's office revisited Clark's missing person file, and forensic pathologists were able to retrieve sufficient DNA from the skeletal remains, which had remained in storage since 1986.
+A 2014 article in The Oregonian stated that examiners were unable to locate maternal descendants of Clark to make a positive identification.
+"They're looking for a maternal link," Vance said.
 "Someone on his mother's side, and following that lineage to shore it up.
 There's an association there but it's not strong at this point."

-In 2018, KOIN-TV reported that Pam Knowles, a great-great-granddaughter of Clark, provided DNA samples along with her son to determine whether or not the remains of the John Doe were in fact Clark's.
-These DNA samples were sent to the University of North Texas for comparison, whereupon it was determined that the remains were not those of Clark.
-As of 2018, the identity of the John Doe's remains is unknown.
+In 2018, KOIN-TV reported that Pam Knowles, a great-great-granddaughter of Clark, provided DNA samples along with her son to determine whether the remains belonged to Clark.
+These samples were sent to the University of North Texas for comparison, where it was determined that the remains were not Clark's.
+As of 2018, the identity of the John Doe remains unknown.
 The DNA samples provided by Knowles and her son remain on file with the National Missing and Unidentified Persons System database for potential future comparison.

 Rian Hakla, a Multnomah County police officer, stated: "If at any point in the future bones are sent in and it's Marvin, we will get a positive identification.
 And who's to say he won't get found by a hunter or a landscaper or developer or something like that happens.
 So, there's a chance he could be found."